confluentinc/confluent-kafka-python/examples/fips/README.md

 ### Install from source by building librdkafka

-When building librdkafka and python client from source, librdkafka uses OpenSSL present in the system by dynamically linking it.
-If the installed OpenSSL is already working in FIPS mode, then you can directly jump to section [Client configuration to enable FIPS provider](#client-configuration-to-enable-fips-provider), otherwise use steps mentioned in section [Enabling FIPS provider](#enabling-fips-provider) to make system OpenSSL FIPS compliant.
+When you build the python client from source, librdkafka dynamically links to the OpenSSL present in the system.
+If the installed OpenSSL is already working in FIPS mode, then you can directly jump to section [Client configuration to enable FIPS provider](#client-configuration-to-enable-fips-provider) to enable `fips` provider, otherwise use steps mentioned in section [Enabling FIPS provider](#enabling-fips-provider) to make OpenSSL in your system FIPS compliant and then enable `fips` provider.
 Once that is done, librdkafka and python client will use FIPS approved algorithms for the communication between client and Kafka Cluster using producer, consumer or admin client.

 ### Enabling FIPS provider

+To enable the FIPS provider, you must have the FIPS module available on your system, plug the module into OpenSSL, and then configure OpenSSL to use the module.
-We assume that you have FIPS provider (module) available in your system.
-This module can be dynamically plugged into OpenSSL by putting this module in default module folder of OpenSSL or pointing to this module with environment vairable `OPENSSL_MODULES` (folder containing the FIPS module in the form of dynamic library).
-We also need to use OpenSSL config which has FIPS configuration present in it.
-Default configuration file can be modified to include FIPS related config or a new configuration file can also be pointed using `OPENSSL_CONF` environment variable.
+You can plug the FIPS provider into OpenSSL two ways: 1) put the module in the default module folder of OpenSSL or 2) point to the module with the environment variable, `OPENSSL_MODULES`.
+For example: `OPENSSL_MODULES="/path/to/fips/module/lib/folder/`
+You configure OpenSSL to use the FIPS provider using the FIPS configuration in OpenSSL config.
+You can modify the default configuration file to include FIPS related config or create a new configuration file and point to it using the environment variable,`OPENSSL_CONF`.
+For example `OPENSSL_CONF="/path/to/fips/enabled/openssl/config/openssl.cnf` For an example of OpenSSL config, see below.

-#### Steps to generate FIPS provider
+#### Steps to generate FIPS provider module

-You can find steps to generate the FIPS provider in the [README-FIPS doc](https://github.com/openssl/openssl/blob/openssl-3.0.8/README-FIPS.md)
+You can find steps to generate the FIPS provider module in the [README-FIPS doc](https://github.com/openssl/openssl/blob/openssl-3.0.8/README-FIPS.md)

 In short, you need to perform the following steps: